The Ballot or the Bullet: The government

 Although he advocated exercising the ballot, Malcolm X expressed skepticism that voting would bring about full equality for African Americans.
 The government, he said, "is responsible for the oppression and exploitation and degradation of Black people in this country....
 This government has failed the Negro".

 According to Malcolm, one of the ways in which the government had "failed the Negro" was its unwillingness to enforce the law.
-He pointed out that the Supreme Court had outlawed segregation:
+He pointed out that the Supreme Court had outlawed segregation (in cases such as Smith v.
+Allwright in 1944, Sweatt v.
+Painter and McLaurin v.
+Oklahoma State Regents in 1950, Brown v.
+Board of Education in 1954, and Boynton v.
+Virginia in 1960):

 But, he said, the police department and local government often sided with segregationists against the Civil Rights Movement.

 Malcolm said that relying on the federal government to force local governments to obey civil rights laws was futile.
 "When you take your case to Washington, D.C., you're taking it to the criminal who's responsible; it's like running from the wolf to the fox.
 They're all in cahoots together".

 Human rights

 The proper solution, Malcolm X said, was to elevate the struggle of African Americans from one of civil rights to one of human rights.
 A fight for civil rights was a domestic matter, and "no one from the outside world can speak out in your behalf as long as your struggle is a civil-rights struggle".

-Malcolm said that changing the fight for African-American equality to a human rights issue changed it from a domestic problem to an international matter that could be heard by the United Nations.
+Malcolm said that changing the fight for African American equality to a human rights issue changed it from a domestic problem to an international matter that could be heard by the United Nations.
 He contrasted civil rights, which he described as "asking Uncle Sam to treat you right", to human rights, which he called "your God-given rights" and "the rights that are recognized by all nations of this earth".
 He said that the people of the developing world were "sitting there waiting to throw their weight on our side" if the fight for civil rights were expanded into a human rights struggle.